mkovac03/gee_data_download/README.md

 # GEE Data Download Script

-This project automates the downloading of Sentinel-2 NDVI data using Google Earth Engine (GEE).
+This project automates the downloading of Sentinel-2 data using Google Earth Engine (GEE).
 The script processes monthly NDVI composites over a specified country and time period, leveraging multiprocessing for faster downloads.

 ## Features